DIY

 The "Right to Repair" movement has gained momentum globally, pushing back against manufacturers who make repairs difficult through proprietary screws, glued components, and withheld repair manuals.
 The EU enacted regulations in 2021 mandating repairability for household appliances.

-In Japan, replacing rather than repairing has become the default, but having repair skills is both economically and environmentally rational.
-A washing machine drain hose replacement costs over 10,000 yen through a service call but only about 500 yen in parts if done yourself.
+In many places, replacing rather than repairing has become the default, but having repair skills is both economically and environmentally rational.
+A washing machine drain hose replacement costs over 100 dollars through a service call but only about 5 dollars in parts if done yourself.
 YouTube hosts countless appliance repair videos, and searching by model number often yields exact instructions for your product.

 Knowing When NOT to DIY